grezniczek/redcap_autofill/README.md

 Version | Description
 ------- | --------------------
+v1.3.0  | Added action tag descriptions.<br>Bugfix: Yes/No and True/False fields failed to be set.
-v1.2.1  | Bugfix: Autotab failed in newer REDCap versions v1.2.0  | Added option to clear checkboxes and implemented @AUTOFILL-FORM/SURVEY-ONSAVE and added @AUTOFILL-FORM/SURVEY-ONLOAD.<br> Fixed a bug that prevented Autofill to work without setting a group name. v1.1.0  | Added @AUTOTAB and @NEXTFOCUS v1.0.0  | Initial release.
+v1.2.1  | Bugfix: Autotab failed in newer REDCap versions. v1.2.0  | Added option to clear checkboxes and implemented @AUTOFILL-FORM/SURVEY-ONSAVE and added @AUTOFILL-FORM/SURVEY-ONLOAD.<br>Fixed a bug that prevented Autofill to work without setting a group name. v1.1.0  | Added @AUTOTAB and @NEXTFOCUS v1.0.0  | Initial release.